Manishak798/No-Scroll/README.md

-# 🌟 CoolPhotos Chrome Extension
+# 🌟 No Scroll Chrome Extension

 ![image](https://github.com/user-attachments/assets/42de464e-dbf0-4d73-a0ab-5d3bd51882e4)

 ## 🚀 Overview
-**CoolPhotos** is a Chrome extension designed to enhance your YouTube experience by hiding the annoying Shorts button!
+**No Scroll** is a Chrome extension designed to enhance your YouTube experience by hiding the annoying Shorts button!
 Say goodbye to distractions and enjoy a more focused viewing experience.

 ## 🎯 Features
 - ✨ **Hide the Shorts Button**: Easily remove the Shorts button from the YouTube interface.